Everything You Need to Know About Impact-Resistant Gloves

 Compared to the ANSI/ISEA 138-2019 standard, the EN388 dictates fairly limited testing criteria for impact protection.
 Under this standard, the same testing method is used as ANSI/ISEA, but only the back-of-hand material on the knuckles is tested, not the fingers or thumb.
 Under this method:

-• If the average transmitted force is higher than 9kN, then the gloves receive a fall rating, indicated by the letter “F” on the EN 388 standard shield
+· If the average transmitted force is higher than 9kN, then the gloves receive a fail rating, indicated by the letter “F” on the EN388 standard shield

 UK Conformity Assessed (UKCA) Standard

-There are no differences in the testing methods and ranking levels between the European Union and United Kingdom standards. however, PPE sold in the UK is mandated to have an icon (as shown) to certify they conform with UKCA (UK Conformity Assessed)
+There are no differences in testing methods and ranking levels between the European Union and United Kingdom standards.
+However, PPE sold in the UK is mandated to have an icon (as shown) to certify they conform with UKCA (UK Conformity Assessed)

 No products in your box.